Kronark/Node-Compiler-Prototype/docs/frontend/renderables/nodes/compiler_nodes/receiver.md

 ___

 The "name" has to be an [identifier](../identifier.md).
-If no state identifier matching the provided identifier can be found, the output socket returns an empty value.
+If no state id matching the provided id can be found, the output socket returns an empty value.

 ## Requires